cortexlabs/cortex/docs/workloads/dependencies/docker-images.md

 # Docker images

-You can build a custom Docker image for use in your APIs, e.g. to avoid installing dependencies during replica initialization.
+You can build a custom Docker image for use in your APIs, e.g. to avoid installing dependencies during replica initialization or to have smaller images.

 ## Create a Dockerfile